Links on Android Authority may earn us a commission. Learn more.

 The 2021 version of Apple’s iPad got little more than a basic update, yet it provides the best value by far.
 It still starts at just $329.99, and it brings solid battery life, a snappy processor, and Touch ID into one portable package.

 Apple upgraded from its A12 Bionic processor to the newer A13 Bionic to keep the iPad up to speed, pairing it with 64GB of storage in the base configuration.
 You can boost it to 256GB for a fee, but it’s nice to see the base configuration move beyond the paltry 32GB of years past.
-Although Apple has switched some of its premium iPads to USB-C charging, the classic iPad remains the last of the tablet line to rely on the Lightning cable for yet another year.
+Although Apple has switched some of its premium iPads to USB-C charging, the classic iPad remains the last tablet line to rely on the Lightning cable for yet another year.

 Our own Eric Zeman was plenty impressed with the Apple iPad in his review testing, pointing out that even the minor update keeps it ahead of the competition.
-He achieved the advertised 10 hours of battery life — the same mark as last year’s model.
+He achieved the advertised 10 hours of battery life — the same as last year’s model.
 The classic home button design means thick top and bottom bezels, but there’s little to find fault with otherwise.

 - Good A13 Bionic processor